 If the Department of Social Services has removed a child from its home due to neglect, abuse, or otherwise, then the agency may hold the child temporarily.
 They may place the child with relatives, and if relatives are unable to care for the child, then a foster family will be enlisted.
 DSS will make every step possible to reunite the child with its biological family.
 However, in some cases- the court may determine that this is not in the child’s best interests, or the parents decide they cannot properly care for the child.
 In these cases, the court will terminate the birth parent’s rights.

-When the plan changed from reunifying with the parents to adoption, then the foster family or relatives that have been caring for the child may have the opportunity to adopt.
-If neither are interested in adopting the child, then the child is placed with another relative, or a different local foster family.
+When the plan changes from reunifying with the parents to adoption, then the foster family or relatives that have been caring for the child may have the opportunity to adopt.
+If neither are interested in adopting the child, then the child is placed with another relative or a different local foster family.
 If the agency is unable to find the child an adoptive family, then the public agency may choose to notify private agencies.
-This can open up the opportunity from people outside of the area to adopt.
+This can open up the opportunity for people outside of the area to adopt.